 - corn chips or tortillas for topping

 - In a large heavy bottomed pot or dutch oven, heat 2tbsp of olive oil over medium heat.
-Add the shallots, sweet potatoes, corn, and jalapeno and ½ tsp of kosher salt.
+Add the shallots, sweet potatoes, corn, and jalapeno and ½ teaspoon of kosher salt.
 Stir until the shallots and potatoes become softened, about 10 minutes.

 - Add the garlic, chili powder, and cumin and stir till fragrant and mixed into the vegetables.
 Then add drained and rinsed black beans and diced tomatoes, stirring to combine.
 Finally add your broth.
 Turn the heat up to medium high and allow it to come to a low simmer, which is small bubbled around the edges and not large bubbles (this would be boiling).
 Continue to simmer (not boil) for about 25-30 minutes or until the potatoes have softened.

-- Once the soup is ready, stir in any additional salt, 2 tbsp of vinegar, and fresh cilantro.
+- Once the soup is ready, stir in any additional salt, 2 tablespoon of vinegar, and fresh cilantro.
 Top with tortilla chips when ready to serve.

 - If you'd like to make your own tortilla chips like I did, preheat your oven to 400 degrees, brush your tortilla with olive oil on both sides, cut into thin ¼ inch strips, and bake for about 7-9 minutes until lightly browned on both sides, tossing halfway through.